-Provided that the mitigation measures specified in Section 11.4.2 are implemented for the construction phase, the magnitude of the impact of discharging treated effluent to receiving waters is assessed as Low.
-The significance depends on the magnitude of the impact and the sensitivity of the receiving water body.
-Surface water courses within this area were identified as having a medium functional value in the baseline study.
+Provided that the mitigation measures specified in Section 11.4.2 are implemented for the construction phase, the magnitude of all impacts on surface water are considered to be low.
+The significance of impacts depends on the impact magnitude and the sensitivity of receiving water bodies.
+Surface water courses within this area were identified as having a medium (River Tolka) and high (Royal Canal) functional value in the baseline study.
 Therefore the significance of this impact is assessed as Low.